yundumbledore/NeuroProcImager/README.md

 **Please send us an email at yun.zhao1@monash.edu for further help and support.**

 ## Work with your own data and visualisation packages
+### Use your own data with AKF
+NeuroPhysViewer works with EEG, ECoG, MEG source imaging data.
+You need to name your data file in this format 'data_[subject index].mat', e.g., 'data_29.mat' means the data coming from subject 29, and put the data file in the directory '/data'.
+Then, you need to open the MATLAB script ‘test.m’ and put “AKF estimation” in the ‘pipeline’ list.
+You can run the script by entering the following command in the MATLAB Command Window: ‘test’.
+Finally, the output is a file containing neurophysiological variable estimates for channel (every source point) at ‘/output/variable_estimates_[subject_index].mat’, e.g., 'variable_estimates_29.mat' means the neurophysiological variable estimates for subject 29.
+There are eight matrices in the output file and they are the neurophysiological variable estimates for α_ep, α_ip, α_pe, α_pi, μ, v_e, v_i, v_p.

 ## Code reusability